crossorigin="anonymous">

 Extra note:

 There is such a thing as psychological warfare.
 Like in the movie called Gaslight. where the wife believes what her husband tells her about himself.
-In addition, unwillingness to cooperate, by hiding information from the public that is perceived as insufficent from the Knesset, can endanger civilians so they don't have knowledge which is their power.
 By a paucity of information, more lies can be marketed as truth.

 Tomasio A. Rubinshtein, Philosocom's Founder & Writer